 3. Gauguin who grew up in Peru, presented himself in Europe as having savage blood.
 He joined the merchant marine and travelled the world.
 In Paris he had a short career in a banking firm, until the banking crisis if 1883.
 Travelling to Brittany he succeeded in painting the local natives – their rough and simple farm life.
 Later on, after Paris and Arles, Gauguin went to overseas to Tahiti and other parts of French territories, French Polynesia, and lived the life of a hippie – a hedonist, in poverty.
 The local authorities and clergy were up in arms at his excessive behaviour.
 He bedded very young girls and suffered from a nasty disease.
 What is more to the point: his works show a fabulous sense of line and colour, and colour fields and probe into the world of carefree hedonism.
 Full live commentary by the top-level guide Drs Kees Kaldenbach, art historian living in Amsterdam with 20 years of teaching experience.

 Do you want to make an appointment?
 Please contact me by email or phone.
 Please note the time difference between Amsterdam, Holland and the East Coast of the USA.

 Please send me an email stating your name and whether you wish to connect with multiple laptops.
 I would need the email addresses of each party.

-You need a computer or laptop with a webcam, and run Zoom software.
+You need a computer or laptop with a webcam, or Tablet, and run Zoom software.

 Feedback from a NYC firm, April 2020: “I wanted to send a HUGE thank you for participating in our classroom yesterday.
 I really cannot say enough how much we appreciate all your help and energy towards this project.